Statute of Limitations in Michigan Criminal Cases

 The statute of limitations does not prevent a prosecutor from filing criminal charges against someone.
 Instead, the statute of limitations must be raised as an affirmative defense.
 This means that you can still be charged with a crime and that it is up to you and your lawyer to determine whether the statute of limitations expired and to raise it as a defense.
 If you do not raise the statute of limitations as a defense, the prosecutor can and will move forward with the charges.

 If you have been charged with a crime in Michigan, it is important that you contact an experienced criminal defense attorney as quickly as possible.
+The criminal statutes of limitations in Michigan are complex and nuanced.
 A criminal defense attorney can explain the statute of limitations that applies to the crime you have been charged with, challenge the allegations against you, and fight for an acquittal.